scottwcode/gatsby-starter-theme-mod/README.md

   Starter for the official Gatsby blog and notes themes.
 </h1>

-Quickly get started using the Gatsby blog theme, and notes theme, together!
+Created from the Gatsby blog theme, and notes theme, together.
 This starter creates a new Gatsby site that is preconfigured to work with the [blog theme](https://www.npmjs.com/package/gatsby-theme-blog) and the [notes theme](https://www.npmjs.com/package/gatsby-theme-notes), in harmony.

 ## 🚀 Quick start